developer-junaid/Expense-Tracker/README.md

 # Expense Tracker Web Application

 ### On PC

 <img src="./images/ExpenseTracker.png"/>

 ### On Mobile

 <img src="./images/ExpenseTrackerMobile.png"/>

 ### Lighthouse Performance Testing Result

 <img src="./images/lighthouse.png"/>

 ### link

 https://your-expense-tracker.web.app/

-### *An Expense Tracker Application that keeps track of your income and expenses*
+### _An Expense Tracker Application that keeps track of your income and expenses, You can install it on your devices (Mobile, Desktop)_

-## Task
-Built this app to practice and polish my HTML5, CSS3, Javascript-es6, and Web App Development Skills.

-## Functionality
+## Functionalities

- - Add and View Income
- - Add and View Expenses
+- Add Income and Expenses
- - View Current Balance
+- View Income, Expenses, Current Balance.

- - View History of All income and expenses
+## PWA Functionalities

+- You can install it on PC, Mobile
+- Offline availablity
+- Push Notifications Services

+## Features

+- Secure
+- Accessibility Optimized
+- Fast
+- Less in size
+- SEO Optimized
+- Mobile Responsive

 ## Run Locally

-- Run this command `git clone https://github.com/qjunaid623/expenseTracker/`
+- Run this command `git clone https://github.com/developer-junaid/expenseTracker/`
 - You are now in the dev environment and you can play around

 ## Tech Stack